martanto/DashVolcano/README.md

 # 5. Updating the data

-The instructions below are for more advanced usage of the app.
+The instructions below are for more advanced usages of the app.

 ** I would like to use more recent GEOROC datasets, is it possible? ** Yes it is possible.